AdrilJDsa/Arbitrary-Image-Stylization/README.md

 Once trained, the model can generalize to arbitrary content and style images, meaning it can be applied to any new pair of images for real-time style transfer.

-## Arbitrary Style Transfer Architecture
-Unlike earlier methods that required re-training for each style image, the model you are using achieves arbitrary style transfer.
-This is done by decoupling the content and style representations and allowing the model to transfer any style to any content image without needing re-training for new styles.